 The Tesla Cybertruck is an electric full-size pickup truck created by Tesla, Inc. First revealed in November 2019, the Cybertruck has the function of a utility truck with the performance of a sports car.

-The truck’s features include an ultra-hard 30X cold-rolled stainless steel body and Tesla armour glass, up to 3,500 pounds of payload capacity, and adjustable air suspension.
-One of the truck highlights is the Tesla Cybertruck’s towing capacity of 14,000+ pounds.
+The truckโs features include an ultra-hard 30X cold-rolled stainless steel body, bulletproof armour glass, up to 2,500 pounds of payload capacity, electronically adaptive air suspension, and one of its highlights, a towing capacity of 11,000+ pounds.

 - Single-Motor Rear-Wheel Drive (RWD)